takaito1/optint_wod_o2/README.md

 - Next perform optimal interpolation to establish monthly climatology
 - This part is in MATLAB, in two functions:
 - use the function objmap_o2clim(month,zlevel) and loop over 12 months and 47 zlevels
-- Execite the following MATLAB command:
+- Execute the following MATLAB command (this sequential approach is very slow, and this can be done in parallel mode if you have access to cluster facility. ):
 > for month=1:12; for zlevel=1:47; objmap_o2clim(month,zlevel); end; end;
 - This function requires two supporting files (basin_name.txt and basin_mask_01.nc) available from the Dropbox link
 - use the function gen_netcdf_clim to generate a single netCDF file